Convergence Movement: Eastern Orthodoxy

+Oriental Orthodoxy

+According to Oriental Orthodox theology, ordination confers an imperishable character that cannot be removed; therefore, bishops ordained through the Oriental Orthodox Churches such as Vilatte were considered to have sacramental character (even though he was later excommunicated by Ignatius Peter IV).

 Anglicanism

-In Anglicanism, similar to Roman Catholic theology, it is taught "once a bishop, always a bishop."
+In Anglicanism, similar to Roman Catholic and Oriental Orthodox theology, it is taught "once a bishop, always a bishop."
 Anglicanism also teaches the permanent effect of sacramental character; the 39 Articles of Religion teaches unworthy ministers are still able to validly confect the sacraments, even if under canonical discipline.

 According to An Episcopal Dictionary of the Church, which has been published by American Episcopalians:

 In the same way, medieval scholastics held that confirmation and ordination conferred indelible character.
 Contemporary Anglican theology appears to reject this view in the case of Confirmation, recognizing no separate character of Confirmation apart from the baptismal character.
 Although the Episcopal Church makes no such specific claim about ordination, it acts as though ordination were indelible.
 One who has abandoned or renounced the ordained ministry, or even been deposed from it, is not reordained if he or she is reinstated.
 Instead, the person is formally restored to the order already held.

 Within the Church of England, its canons teach that even if voluntarily relinquishing the office or position, or being deprived from the exercise of the same, "no person who has been admitted to the order of bishop, priest, or deacon can ever be divested of the character of his order."

 Statistics

-Through the establishment of multiple denominations in the Convergence Movement, more than 2 million individuals have been claimed as adherents of its multiple organizations.
-According to self-reported statistics in 2023, the largest denomination in the movement is the Continuing Evangelical Episcopal Communion—reporting an estimated 2,100,000 members and 10,703 churches.
-The second-largest denomination is the Evangelical Episcopal Communion, claiming to have planted more than 5,000 churches through its Province of St. Peter; and over 100 churches and ministries altogether through Missio Mosaic and the Province of India.
-Following, the Charismatic Episcopal Church with more than 1,600 churches as of 2008, and almost 2,000 as of 2014, has been the movement's third-largest.
+Through the establishment of multiple denominations in the Convergence Movement, more than 20 million individuals have been claimed as adherents of its multiple organizations.
+According to self-reported statistics in 2025, the largest denomination in the movement was the Evangelical Episcopal Communion with approximately 15 million members in more than 5,000 churches through its Province of St. Peter; and over 100 churches and ministries altogether through Missio Mosaic and the Province of India.

+The second largest-denomination in the movement was the Holy Communion of Churches with approximately 4.6 million members in 700 churches as of 2020.
+The third-largest denomination in the movement was the Continuing Evangelical Episcopal Communion (reconstituted as the Confessing Anglican Church)—reporting an estimated 2,100,000 members and 10,703 churches as of 2023.

+Following, the Charismatic Episcopal Church with more than 1,600 churches as of 2008, and almost 2,000 as of 2014, was the movement's fifth-largest.
 The Communion of Evangelical Episcopal Churches had 150+ churches and ministries through its provinces and U.S. dioceses.
 As of 2024, the African Episcopal Church claimed more than 43 churches through its U.S. and international provinces and dioceses; and the Union of Charismatic Orthodox Churches had an estimated 24 churches as of 2020.

 Denominations

 The following is not a complete list, but aims to provide a comprehensible overview of the diversity among denominations of Convergence Christianity.
-Only organizations with Wikipedia articles will be listed.